 Follow the guidance contained in TR 24772-1 clause 6.36.5.

-Use try-with-resources which extends the behaviour of the try/catch block to allow access to resources without having to close them afterwards as the resource closures are done automatically.
+Use try-with-resources which extends the behaviour of the try/catch construct to allow access to resources without having to close them afterwards as the resource closures are done automatically.

 Use unchecked exceptions just in case an unanticipated exception occurs.